-- AGE is an insurance company domiciled in France that provides financial guarantees throughout the EEA - Provides insurance in both public finance and structured finance - Established in mid-2019 to address the impact of the U.K.'s withdrawal from the EU - AG provides reinsurance for new EEA business written by AGE
+- AGE is an insurance company domiciled in France that provides financial guarantees throughout the EEA - Provides insurance in both public finance and structured finance - AG provides reinsurance for new EEA business written by AGE

 AG Re and AGRO

 - AG Re is an insurance company primarily engaged in providing reinsurance - Rated AA (stable outlook) by S&P - Licensed as a Class 3B insurer in Bermuda - Provides financial guaranty reinsurance for its affiliates, as well as to other unaffiliated financial guaranty companies - 1.
 Includes AGRO's financial guaranty exposure. - 2.
 Includes specialty business in addition to financial guaranty exposure.